 Phenomenological studies of the $q_T$ spectrum of lepton pairs with an invariant mass ($M$) of the order of the $Z$-boson mass $M\sim m_Z$ at the Tevatron and the LHC, using the formalism of Refs.\,\cite{Catani:2000vq,Bozzi:2005wk,Bozzi:2007pn}, have been performed in \cite{Catani:2015vma,Camarda:2021ict,Camarda:2023dqn}.

-In particular, in Refs.\,\cite{Catani:2015vma} have been shown that $q_T$ resummed (and matched) prediction within a purely perturbative approach for the $q_T$ recoil dynamics gives a good description, within the perturbative uncertainties, of the Tevatron and LHC experimental data for $M\sim m_Z$ except at very low $q_T$ values ($q_T \sim 1$\,GeV).
+In particular, it has been shown in\,\cite{Catani:2015vma}, that $q_T$ resummed (and matched) predictions within a purely perturbative approach for the $q_T$ recoil dynamics give a good description, within the perturbative uncertainties, of the experimental data from Tevatron and LHC for $M\sim m_Z$ except at very low $q_T$ values ($q_T \sim 1$\,GeV).

-In this paper we extend the analysis of Ref.\,\cite{Catani:2015vma}, considering also the region of lower invariant masses $M < m_Z$.
+In this paper, we extend the analysis of Ref.\,\cite{Catani:2015vma}, also considering the region of lower invariant masses $M < m_Z$.
 This region of invariant masses is more delicate.
-From one hand, since the QCD coupling $\alpha_S(M)$ increases, higher order corrections become more relevant.
-From the other hand, approaching the region of very low energies a breakdown of perturbation theory and the dominance of NP effects is expected\,\cite{Catani:2015vma}.
+On the one hand, since the QCD coupling $\alpha_S(M^2)$ increases, higher order corrections become more relevant.
+On the other hand, approaching the region of very low energies, a breakdown of perturbation theory and the dominance of NP effects is expected\,\cite{Catani:2015vma}.
 In fact, studies of DY transverse momentum distributions at low masses with various theoretical approaches and different perturbative accuracy showed contradictory results~\cite{Bacchetta:2019tcu,Gauld:2021pkr}.
 Within the present analysis, we confirm the results from Ref.~\cite{Catani:2015vma}, observing that purely perturbative predictions are able to describe, within the errors, experimental data down to $q_T \sim 1$ GeV.
 Below that region, perturbative predictivity deteriorates and a good description of the data can be obtained only by including NP effects.

 NP effects at low $q_T$ can also be incorporated through the formalism of Transverse Momentum Dependent (TMD) Parton Distribution Functions (PDFs), which encode both the longitudinal and transverse momentum distributions of partons inside hadrons.
 This framework was developed in Refs.\cite{Collins:1989gx,Collins:1981uk,Collins:1984kg,Collins:1985ue}.
-The nonperturbative components of TMDs are typically modeled using ansatz functions that depend on several NP parameters to be extracted from experimental data.
-For instance, the analyses in Refs.\cite{Moos:2025sal,Bacchetta:2024qre,Bacchetta:2025ara} employ several tens of free parameters to describe NP effects.
+The nonperturbative components of TMDs are typically modeled using ansatz functions that depend on several NP parameters to be extracted from the experimental data.
+For example, the analyses in Refs.\cite{Moos:2025sal,Bacchetta:2024qre,Bacchetta:2025ara} employ several tens of free parameters to describe NP effects.